HSF/harvester/README.md

 ```

 #### Functional tests
-Harvester runs multiple threads in parallesl so that debugging is rather complicated.
+Harvester runs multiple threads in parallel so that debugging is rather complicated.
 However, functions can be
 gradually executed by using
 ```sh
 $ python lib/python*/site-packages/pandaharvester/harvesterbody/master.py --pid $PWD/tmp.pid --single